abvsng/ui-comps/README.md

 npm install
 ```

-## Each component is setup as individual Pages in the src/Pages folder.
+## Each component is setup as individual Pages in the src/Pages folder.\

+Each page has a default export that returns the component.
+The component can be imported and used in other pages.

 ## To run the project locally: